joseph-momich/PSTAT-100-CP2/README.md

 # PSTAT-100-CP2

 ## Part 1
-This is the file for the project plan proposal and the cleaned data.
+This is the file from the project plan proposal and the cleaned data that we turned in.
 Please use this for Part 2.

 ## Useful links for data description: